ircv3/ircv3-specifications/extensions/reg-core-3.3.md

     :irc.example.com 005 kaniini REGCALLBACKS= :are supported by this server

+The first callback type SHOULD be the implementation-defined default if default callback types are supported.

 ## The `REGCREDTYPES` `RPL_ISUPPORT` token

 Implementations which provide support for this framework SHOULD specify the allowed credential